-There are many places to find house sitting jobs like
+There are many places to find house sitting jobs:

-TrustedHousesitters – They are by far the most biggest resource for house sitting gigs, and they charge a fee of $119 to register as a house sitter on their website.
-They are one of the sites that do not ask for a background check for house sitters.
-This website has house sitting opportunities from the US, Europe, UK, Canada.
-Good place to start if just want to sign up for one website considering that they have a large number of houses listed.
+TrustedHousesitters is by far the biggest resource for house sitting gigs, and it charges a fee of $119 to register as a house sitter on its website.
+It’s one of the sites that does not ask for a background check for house sitters.
+This website has house sitting opportunities in the US, Europe, UK, and Canada.
+It’s a good place to start if you just want to sign up for one website, considering that it has a large number of houses listed.

-Housecarers.com – This website has house sitting opportunities in the US and Australia.
-The fee for registering as a house sitter on Housecarers.com is $50 per year.
+HouseCarers has house sitting opportunities in the US and Australia.
+The fee for registering as a house sitter on HouseCarers.com is $50 per year.
 You need to keep in mind that this website only works on the premise that you can do house sitting in exchange for free accommodation, so there is no pay involved.
-If there are additional duties, then a fee is decided between house sitter and house owner.
+If there are additional duties, then a fee is decided between the house sitter and house owner.

-Nomador.com – The fees to become a registered member for this website is $89 per year.
-They have house sitting gigs for France and other French-speaking countries exclusively.
-They are also expanding down under in Australia now.
-They have a ‘Discovery’ option where you can create your house sitter profile and send up to 3 applications without paying the full fees.
+The fee to become a registered member of this website is $89 per year.
+Nomador has house sitting gigs in France and other French-speaking countries exclusively.
+It’s also expanding down under in Australia now.
+It has a “Discovery” option where you can create your house sitter profile and send up to three applications without paying the full fees.

-Mindmyhouse.com – This website charges $20 per year for creating your house sitter profile.
-They have a relatively low number of houses listed when compared to the above sites.
-Mindmyhouse.com is an excellent place to get started if you are new to house sitting given the low fees.
+This website charges $20 per year for creating your house sitter profile.
+It has a relatively low number of houses listed when compared to the above sites.
+MindMyHouse is an excellent place to get started if you are new to house sitting given the low fees.

-Luxuryhousesitting.com – This website charges $25 per year to create your house sitter profile.
-They have house sitting gigs in many countries like Australia, UK, the US, Africa, Thailand and many more.
-They also have a 60-day refund policy if you are not happy with their service.
+This website charges $25 per year to create your house sitter profile.
+LuxuryHouseSitting has house sitting gigs in many countries like Australia, the UK, the US, Africa, Thailand, and many more.
+It also has a 60-day refund policy if you are not happy with their service.

-House Sitters America – This website has a fee of $30 per year to become a house sitter on their platform.
-They cater to only the US states.
+This website has a fee of $30 per year to become a house sitter on its platform.
+House Sitters America only caters to US states.

-House Sitters Canada – This is a relatively new startup in house sitting market.
-They only list houses in Canada.
-For a limited time, they have a 2-year free membership for house sitters (which is excellent news if you want to house sit in Canada).
+This is a relatively new startup in the house sitting market.
+House Sitters Canada only lists houses in Canada.
+For a limited time, it has a two-year free membership for house sitters (which is excellent news if you want to house sit in Canada).